sejongresearch/FoodRecommender/README.md

-# -
+# Personal Meal Planner

-This is AI Classification program for Personal Meal Planner.
+This is AI Classification program for term project.